austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Commands.md

 - `<C-h>`: Delete back one character (works in insert mode)
 - `<C-w>`: Delete back one word (works in insert mode)
 - `<C-u>`: Delete back to beginning of line (works in insert mode)
-- `<C-o>`: Activate "Insert Normal" Mode (one bullet) which lets us run a single command then right back into Insert mode
+- `<C-o>`: Activate "Insert Normal" Mode to run a single command without leaving Insert mode
 - `<C-r>`{register}: Paste from the {register}
 - `<C-r><C-p>`{register}: Literal paste from the {register}
 - `<C-r>\=`: Access the expression register (can perform calculations, run script code, etc)